Tremaine Edmunds: 2018

 The Buffalo Bills selected Edmunds in the first round (16th overall) of the 2018 NFL Draft.
-In order to select Edmunds, the Buffalo Bills traded their first (22nd overall) and third round (65th overall) picks to the Baltimore Ravens in exchange for a first round pick (16th overall) and a fifth round pick (154th overall) in the 2018 NFL Draft.
+In order to select Edmunds, the Bills traded their first (22nd overall) and third round (65th overall) picks to the Baltimore Ravens in exchange for a first round pick (16th overall) and a fifth round pick (154th overall) in the 2018 NFL Draft.
 Edmunds became the second youngest player to be drafted in NFL history at 19 years 11 months 24 days old, only behind Amobi Okoye at 19 years old 10 months 18 days, in 2007.
-Edmunds’ brother, Terrell, went on to be drafted in the first round (28th overall) by the Pittsburgh Steelers.
+Edmunds' brother, Terrell, went on to be drafted in the first round (28th overall) by the Pittsburgh Steelers.
 Terrell's selection earned them the distinction of becoming the first pair of brothers to be drafted in the first round of the same draft in NFL history.

-On May 12, 2018, the Buffalo Bills signed Edmunds to a fully guaranteed four-year, $12.65 million contract that includes a signing bonus of $7.28 million.
+On May 12, 2018, the Bills signed Edmunds to a fully guaranteed four-year, $12.65 million contract that includes a signing bonus of $7.28 million.
 He entered training camp slated as the starting middle linebacker after Preston Brown departed in free agency.
 Head coach Sean McDermott named Edmunds the starting middle linebacker to begin the regular season.
 He started alongside outside linebackers Matt Milano and Lorenzo Alexander.

-He made his professional regular season debut and first career start in the Buffalo Bills’ season-opener at the Baltimore Ravens and recorded seven combined tackles, deflected two passes, and made his first career sack during their 47–3 loss.
-Edmunds made his first career sack on Ravens’ quarterback Joe Flacco for less than a one-yard loss in the second quarter.
+He made his professional regular season debut and first career start in the Bills' season-opener at the Baltimore Ravens and recorded seven combined tackles, deflected two passes, and made his first career sack during their 47–3 loss.
+Edmunds made his first career sack on Ravens' quarterback Joe Flacco for less than a one-yard loss in the second quarter.
 Edmunds recorded his first NFL interception against the New York Jets in week 14, picking off Sam Darnold.
 At age 20, he became the youngest NFL player ever to record an interception.
 Following a strong month of play, Edmunds was named the NFL defensive rookie of the month in December after recording 43 tackles, 4 passes defended, 1 sack and 2 interceptions.
 Overall, he recorded 121 total tackles on the year with two sacks, two interceptions, and two forced fumbles.